 The task of legacy system replacement is strategically essential.
 All the company’s operations are built around the presently used platform.
 All the stored data is in it.
 So, migration to the new solution should be as swift and smooth as possible.

-Solving the Legacy Platform Problem
+Legacy Platform Problem

 Here are the key strategic steps you should accomplish when you finally decide to replace a legacy platform.